 - 1/2 teaspoon Kosher Salt

-- 1 cup Bob’s Red Mill Whole Wheat Farina*
+- 1 cup Bob's Red Mill Brown Rice Farina

-- 1 tablespoon Butter, for frying, plus additional as needed
+- 1 Tbsp Butter, for frying, plus additional as needed

-- 1 tablespoon Extra Virgin Olive Oil, for frying, plus additional as needed
+- 1 Tbsp Extra Virgin Olive Oil, for frying, plus additional as needed

 - 1/4 cup Milk

-- 2 tablespoons Sundried Tomatoes (dry, not oil-packed)
+- 2 Tbsp Sun-dried Tomatoes (dry, not oil-packed)

-- 2 teaspoons minced Garlic (about 4 cloves)
+- 2 tsp minced Garlic (about 4 cloves)

 - 4 Eggs

-- Prepare the farina cakes: Lightly oil a 9×9-inch baking dish and set aside.
+- Prepare the farina cakes: Lightly oil a 9 x 9-inch baking dish and set aside.
 In a large saucepan, bring water to a boil.
 Add salt.
 Whisk in farina, reduce heat to low, and stir briskly to prevent lumps from forming.
 Cover and cook on low for 10-15 minutes, stirring occasionally.
 Continue cooking and stirring until the farina is the consistency of a very thick porridge.
 Pour into the prepared dish, smooth the top, and let stand until no longer steaming, about 10 minutes.
-Refrigerate, uncovered, until cold and set, about 1-1/2 hours.
+Refrigerate, uncovered, until cold and set, about 1 1/2 hours.
 If not using immediately, cover with plastic wrap and refrigerate until ready to serve (up to 2 days).